 - Q: Can CASPA forward my references to me, my evaluators, or schools not affiliated with CASPA? (i.e can I see what the reference said about me?)

 - A: NO. As per the Family Educational Rights and Privacy Act of 1974 (FERPA), CASPA may not release letters of reference to anyone other than your designated schools, including other schools or the applicant themselves.

-For a complete list please visit the CASPA website - letters of reference
+For a complete list, please visit the CASPA website - letters of reference

 Want to see my letters of recommendation for PA school?

-Here are two letters of recommendation I received when applying for PA school.
+Here are two letters of recommendation I received when applying to PA school.
 I am not posting them here as a way to fluff my feathers but merely to serve as an example of what I included as part of my actual PA school application.
-A great letter of recommendation weighs heavily in your favor, I believe this (and a passion filled essay) is the reason that I, an average student from a state university, was able to receive an acceptance letter over many Ivy league applicants with pedigree backgrounds and 4.0 GPA's.
+A great letter of recommendation weighs heavily in your favor, I believe this (and a passion-filled essay) is the reason that I, an average student from a state university, was able to receive an acceptance letter over many Ivy league applicants with pedigree backgrounds and 4.0 GPA's.
 A great letter of recommendation must be earned.
-It comes when you provide a valuable service with the sole intent of doing your job, or providing your service for the benefit of others...[Read More…]
+It comes when you provide a valuable service with the sole intent of doing your job or providing your service for the benefit of others...[Read More…]

 This download includes nine physician assistant profession specific letters of recommendation to cover most situations:

 - Letter of recommendation for PA School Applicant 1